arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/functor/README.md

 #### Creating your own `Functor` instances

 Arrow already provides Functor instances for most common datatypes both in Arrow and the Kotlin stdlib.
-Oftentimes you may find the need to provide your own for unsupported datatypes.
+Oftentimes, you may find the need to provide your own for unsupported datatypes.

-You may create or automatically derive instances of functor for your own datatypes which you will be able to use in the context of abstract polymorphic code as demonstrated in the [example](#example) above.
+You may create or automatically derive instances of Functor for your own datatypes which you will be able to use in the context of abstract polymorphic code as demonstrated in the [example](#example) above.

 See [Deriving and creating custom typeclass]({{ '/docs/patterns/glossary' | relative_url }})